-- It is YOUR responsibility to check the class schedule and all the information on D2L frequently so as not to miss any upcoming quizzes, tests, projects, and assignments. - It is YOUR responsibility to read well and follow the assignment instructions provided on D2L.
-Submissions without following instructions will result in a grade of zero or some deduction. - It is YOUR responsibility to keep up with what you have missed during the class (including assignments) from your own absence. - This is a fast-paced (6-week) course.
+- It is YOUR responsibility to keep up with what you have missed during the class (including homework and assignments) from your own absence. - Please check the class schedule frequently so as not to miss any upcoming quizzes, tests, and assignments. - You are required to learn the vocabulary, and the grammar sections of the textbook in advance of each class.
+Recordings and study aid materials will be provided in D2L. - This is a fast-paced (6.5 weeks) course.
 On top of regular lecture time, you are required to spend about 3.5 hours/week to complete all the assigned lab and other asynchronous tasks.
 For your own daily self-study, at least 1-2 hours/day is required to follow this course successfully.
-Further time commitment may be required to complete projects and special assignments. - You are required to learn new vocabulary prior to each lesson and the targeted grammar points prior to each class. - You are required to keep practicing kana, Kanji and new vocabulary on a daily basis. - You are strongly recommended to use the audio study aid that comes with the textbook/workbook when you self-study.
+Further time commitment may be required to complete projects and special assignments. - You are required to keep practicing kana, Kanji and new vocabulary on a daily basis. - You are strongly recommended to use the audio study aid that comes with the textbook/workbook when your self-study.
 Other study aid materials will be provided in D2L.